jamiees2/kappa/README.md

 problems/build_contest <contest_dir>
 ```

-For the contest format, see an example contest at `testing/test`.
+For the contest format, see an example contest at `example_contest`.